• Skip to primary navigation

 • Work with Me

-You are here: Home / Recipes / Main Dishes / Pasta / Baked Ziti Recipe
+You are here: Home / Recipes / Main Dishes / Pasta / Easy Baked Ziti Recipe

 Baked Ziti Recipe Long pin

-This post has been sponsored by Prego®.
-All thoughts and opinions are my own.
-This Baked Ziti Recipe is known as Grandma’s Baked Ziti among our friends.
+This Easy Baked Ziti Recipe is known as Grandma’s Baked Ziti among our friends.
 It’s an old recipe from Joann’s grandma and it’s worth a share here!
-So I’ve shared it today with a video, and you’ll see how easy and delicious it is!
+It’s seriously an easy baked ziti recipe so I’ve shared it today with a video and step by step.
+Comfort food at its best!

 A fork trying to grab some baked ziti from the plate with the whole plate at the back